 Getting Your Home Ready for Sale

 My best clients call me months before they’re ready to list and ask my input on what needs to be done to get the house ready for sale.
 I can honestly say that those clients who called ahead of time and followed my advice got their homes listed and sold in a shorter period of time than those who did this step on their own and called me later.
 (My point being that HGTV is not a good substitute for the advice of a Realtor).
 Of course talk is cheap.
-Here are two examples of homes that got offers within the first week of being listed in Spring 2012.
+Here are two examples of homes that got offers within the first week of being listed.

 Listing Your Home For Sale in Iowa City